Paroxysmisch/genome-assembly/dissertation/main.typ

 == Key contributions
 The key contributions of this project are as follows:

 + Extension of the @gat architecture, called @gatedge, supporting updating of edge features, and their incorporation into message passing.
-The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with @gatedge, to form a new architecture called SymGAT. (@sec:gat-edge and @sec:symgat-edge)
+The symmetry mechanism of @symgatedgcn introduced in prior work @lovro is then combined with @gatedge, to form a new architecture called SymGAT. (@sec:gat-edge and @sec:symgat-edge).

-+ Evaluating the performance of these new architectures against @symgatedgcn. (@sec:performance_alt_gnn_layers)
++ Evaluating the performance of these new architectures against @symgatedgcn. (@sec:performance_alt_gnn_layers).

-+ Investigating the integration of ultra-long read data, by combining them into existing overlap graphs generated from long-reads only, and testing the performance of various @gnn architectures on this extended overlap graph. (@sec:explaining-ultra-long-data and @sec:integration-ultra-long-data)
++ Investigating the integration of ultra-long read data, by combining them into existing overlap graphs generated from long-reads only, and testing the performance of various @gnn architectures on this extended overlap graph. (@sec:explaining-ultra-long-data and @sec:integration-ultra-long-data).

-+ Experimenting with the use of an alternative graph normalization scheme, specifically designed for @gnn:pl. (@sec:granola and @sec:granola-performance)
++ Experimenting with the use of an alternative graph normalization scheme, specifically designed for @gnn:pl. (@sec:granola and @sec:granola-performance).

-+ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the @symgatedgcn-mamba and @symgatedgcn-mambaedge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction)
++ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the @symgatedgcn-mamba and @symgatedgcn-mambaedge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction).

 + Creating a proof-of-concept for purely neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.